 We found 5 neurologists who accept United Healthcare Bronze near Rockledge, FL.

-Dr. Richard Newman practices neurology (brain & spinal cord disease).
-His areas of expertise include telemedicine.
-After completing medical school at SUNY, University at Buffalo School of Medicine & Biomedical Sciences, he performed his residency at Millard Fillmore Hospitals.
-Dr. Newman's average rating from his patients is 3.5 stars out of 5.
+Dr. Richard Newman works as a neurologist.
+He graduated from SUNY, University at Buffalo School of Medicine & Biomedical Sciences.
+His medical residency was performed at Millard Fillmore Hospitals.
+Dr. Newman has received a 3.5 out of 5 star rating by his patients.
 Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Newman honors.

-Dr. Muhammed Niazi is a neurologist.
-His average patient rating is 3.0 stars out of 5.
-He is an in-network provider for United Healthcare Compass, United Healthcare Navigate, and United Healthcare HSA, as well as other insurance carriers.
-Dr. Niazi graduated from Liaquat University of Medical and Health Sciences.
+Dr. Muhammed Niazi specializes in neurology (brain & spinal cord disease).
+The average patient rating for Dr. Niazi is 3.0 stars out of 5.
+He takes United Healthcare Compass, United Healthcare Navigate, and United Healthcare HSA, in addition to other insurance carriers.
+Dr. Niazi is a graduate of Liaquat University of Medical and Health Sciences.

-Dr. Roberto Mixco is a specialist in neurology (brain & spinal cord disease).
-Dr. Mixco honors Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
-He studied medicine at the University of El Salvador Faculty of Medicine.
-In addition to English, he speaks Spanish.
+Dr. Roberto Mixco is a Merritt Island, FL physician who specializes in neurology (brain & spinal cord disease).
+He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+He attended medical school at the University of El Salvador Faculty of Medicine.
+In addition to English, Dr. Mixco speaks Spanish.

 Dr. Vaibhav Shah's specialties are neurophysiology and neurology (brain & spinal cord disease).
 He practices in Rockledge, FL.
-Dr. Shah attended medical school at the University of Miami, Miller School of Medicine.
-He is rated highly by his patients.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Patient reviews placed Dr. Shah at an average of 4.0 stars out of 5.
+He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He attended medical school at the University of Miami, Miller School of Medicine.

 Conditions / Treatments